 It’s late at night and you are exhausted after a -no mercy, endless- frustrating day… and you have to cook for dinner, for tomorrow, -it doesn’t really matter why- you have to put a meal on the table somehow.
 How many times you have experienced that….like a zillion?
 Recipe-rescue is on the way.
 Mediterranean lentil soup.
 Grab some onion, garlic, tomato, bay leaves, veggies….in the pot for about 30 minutes and voilà.
 You can all benefit from that speedy, no-fuss meal which is healthy and very filling.
 But the best part of all is that kids are crazy about it.
 I mean it!!
 It is on the weekly family menu and it can satisfy even the picky eaters.

 Lentil soup (fakes in Greek) is a staple of the Mediterranean diet.
 Don’t let the word “soup” to mislead you and put that recipe in the winter menu because we eat it all year long, even in hot summer days.
 You won’t easily find it at restaurants and taverns because it is mostly a home-cooked dish.
-There are of course different versions according to seasons, local ingredients and personal preferences.
+There are of course different versions according to seasons, local ingredients, and personal preferences and delicious variations all around the Mediterranean like this Mujadara recipe.

 WHY SHOULD I EAT THIS?